Block scareware and prevent malware with Avast One

 Locate the unwanted program in the Applications category of your Finder window.
 Click and drag it to the Trash, or right-click and select Move to Trash.

-Now empty the Trash to remove the software once and for all.
+Empty the Trash to remove the software.

-Install Avast Free Antivirus and run a full virus scan to clean out any other malware on your device.
+Install Avast One and run a full virus scan to clean out any other malware on your device.
 You can also schedule a boot-time scan to run when you restart your computer.
 This is a very deep scan that roots out the most hidden forms of malware lurking deep in your machine.

 Keep your browser updated.
 This helps protect against scareware pop-ups in the first place.
 Enabling automatic updates ensures you’re always using the latest version of your browser.
 Better yet, use a secure and private browser for an extra shield against scareware and other online threats.
 Avast Secure Browser even blocks phishing attacks, harmful downloads, and helps prevent web tracking — all for free.

 Avoid accidental downloads.
 To get rid of scareware pop-ups, close the browser window itself — don’t click the “Close” or “X” buttons.
 On Windows, use Ctrl + Alt + Delete to open the Task Manager.
 Then, find the program under the Applications tab and click End Task.

 Always use genuine antivirus software.
 Using updated protection from a trusted security company is the best possible defense against scareware and other threats like malvertising, because it will alert you to potential threats and swiftly quarantine and purge the malware.